jinzhuyu/sample-github-repo/README.md

-# sample-github-repo

-A small, instructional Githubrepository for a stormwater analytics workflow.
-The project generates a synthetic storm-event dataset, performs light feature engineering, trains a regression model to predict peak flow, and saves evaluation outputs and plots.
+This is a small, instructional GitHub repository for a stormwater analytics workflow.
+The project generates a synthetic storm-event dataset, performs light feature engineering, trains multiple regression models to predict peak flow, and saves evaluation outputs and plots.

 ## Project purpose